The Flesch reading ease score: why and how to use it

 You can find the Flesch reading ease score in the Insights tab in your sidebar.
 It looks at two aspects of your text:

-• how the amount of words relates to the amount of sentences
+- how the amount of words relates to the amount of sentences

-• how the amount of syllables relates to the amount of words
+- how the amount of syllables relates to the amount of words

 Why is the Flesch reading ease score important for readability and SEO?

 It’s essential to take readability into account when writing web copy.
 Why?
-Because, if your text is too complicated, your audience might have trouble understanding it.
-Consequently, they may decide to leave your website and look for information elsewhere.
+Because if your text is too complicated, your audience might have trouble understanding it.
+Consequently, they may leave your website and look for information elsewhere.
 As a result, you might get a high bounce rate that can lead to lower rankings in the long run.
 That’s why you should aim to write as clearly as possible.

 Do you want to step up your SEO game?
 Then you should get Yoast SEO Premium!
 Its advanced text analysis helps you write naturally flowing texts, and the internal linking tool and the content filters make your posts easy to find.
-Also, 404 errors become a thing of the past with the redirect manager and the social previews give you full control of how your posts appear on social media.
+Also, 404 errors become a thing of the past with the redirect manager and the social previews giving you full control of how your posts appear on social media.

 How to use the Flesch reading ease score to improve your writing

 We’ve come to the essential question.
 How can you use the Flesch score to improve your writing?
-Well, you write for an audience and you know your audience the best.
-Before you start writing or editing, think about what kind of texts fit your readers.
+Well, you write for an audience and know your audience the best.
+Before writing or editing, consider what kind of texts fit your readers.
 Do you sell clothes or organize photography workshops?
 Or do you write for a mom blog or make step-by-step DIYs?
-In all of these cases, your content should be relatively easy to read since you are targeting a broad audience.
+Your content should be relatively easy to read in all these cases since you are targeting a broad audience.

 However, remember that you do not have to chase a high Flesch reading score at all costs.
 For example, you may write about complex, specialist topics for a specific, more knowledgeable audience.
-Or, perhaps you are an academic, blogging about your research?
-In those cases, it makes sense if the Flesch test produces a lower score.
+Or, perhaps you are an academic blogging about your research?
+It makes sense if the Flesch test produces a lower score in those cases.

-Still, whatever your situation is, your text always benefits from a concise use of language.
+Still, whatever your situation is, your text always benefits from concise language.
 So, if you want to benefit from the feedback the Flesch reading ease score gives you, focus on two things:

 1. Shorten your sentences

-Too many long sentences make your text difficult to read while short sentences keep the subject clear.
+Too many long sentences make your text difficult to read, while short sentences keep the subject clear.
 When the sentences in your text are short, you allow your readers to absorb the information in your text.
-As a result, they don’t need to use all their attention trying to decipher what you want to say.
-That is why we advise you to break down long sentences, and your text will be much easier to read.
+As a result, they don’t need to use all their attention to decipher what you want to say.
+That is why we advise you to break down long sentences; your text will be much easier to read.

-And please, don’t think that by using short sentences, you will dumb your text down.
+And please, don’t think that by using short sentences, you will oversimplify your text.
 Let’s compare two short texts to show you what we mean.
 First, we have this sentence:

 My favorite place to visit during weekends is my grandparents’ house near the lake, where we love to fish and swim, and we often take the boat out on the lake.

 Did you find this sentence easy to read?
-Wasn’t it a bit too lengthy, confusing, and difficult to process?
+Wasn’t it too lengthy, confusing, and difficult to process?
 Breaking it into two or more sentences can make it much clearer:

 My favorite place to visit during weekends is my grandparents’ house.
 It’s near the lake, where we love to fish and swim.
 We also often take the boat out on the lake.

 These few short sentences are much easier to read.
-Yet, you give the exact same information as in the long sentence, so there is no dumbing down.
-Using short sentences keeps the subject clear and allows your readers to absorb the information you’re presenting.
+Yet, you give the same information as in the long sentence, so there is no oversimplifying.
+Using short sentences keeps the subject clear and lets your readers absorb the information you’re presenting.

 2. Limit your use of difficult words